joel-lzb/TimeDetective/README.md

 ## AUTHOR & COPYRIGHT ##
-CORNAS was developed by Joel Z.B.
+Time Detective was developed by Joel Z.B.
 Low.

 Copyright is under MIT license (see LICENSE.txt).